danhlutz/code_red/class_01.md

 * Use Anaconda Python, Python 2.7 version.
 This installs Python plus many of the scientific libraries used by Python data scientists. (https://www.continuum.io/downloads) [NOTE: double check to make sure you're downloading the Python 2.7 version, not the Python 3.6 version.
 I know this makes no sense now, and it will also make no sense later.]

 I recommend that you install these programs on a laptop so you can bring it to class.
 Thanks to Anaconda, Python and all its scientific libraries will work on Windows, but you may be happier on a Mac.

+## Class 1 outline

+* Go-around: How are you hoping to apply what you learn in this class to your work as a union activist?
+* Using the Jupyter Notebook
+* Write "Hello comrade" program
+* Take assignments for facilitating future classes
+* Review Class 2 assignments